ppi-com/my-portfolio/README.md

 # Paul Ingram's portfolio

 This is my professional portfolio.
 It uses AWS and ReactJS.
-I have committed from VS Code, twice now
+I have committed from VS Code, three times now